Alfred-Kobby/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 12-model_state_update_id_2.py file: update the name of a state object using ORM

 13-model_state_delete_a.py file: deletes all state objects that contains the letter a using ORM

+model_city.py base model for cities using ORM

+14-model_city_fetch_by_state.py file: displays cities fetched by state id using ORM